rsamec/react-designer/README.md

     +   recheck - should component update
     +   parse property values (parseInt,etc.) - to many places - remove defensive programming favor contract by design
 +   consider support for continues saving
++   data watchers - if some data changes, it changes on the other site

 Long run